pensoft/OpenBiodiv/Ontology/RDF_Guide.md

                 (e.g. incertae sedis), or in the description of the name (e.g. nomen dubium)."@en .

-:TaxonDiscovery a :TaxonomicStatus ;
+:TaxonomicDiscovery a :TaxonomicStatus ;
   rdfs:label "Taxon Discovery"@en ;
   rdfs:comment "This term when applied to a taxonomic name indicates
-                that this name denotes a newly described taxon.
+                that this name denotes a taxon that is being described in the present context.
 E.g.:
                 n. sp., gen. nov., n. trib., etc."@en .

-:UpdatedName a :TaxonomicStatus ;
+:ReplacementName a :TaxonomicStatus ;
   rdfs:label "Updated Name"@en ;
   rdfs:comment "This term when applied to a taxonomic name indicates
                 that the name it is being applied to is an updated version